roksela/super-simple-pdf/README.md

 Super simple PDF generation in Python.
 This library helps to create simple documents based on your content.

-We support adding headers, text, images and tables.
+We support headers, text, images and tables.
 No fancy colors or fonts.

 Perfect solution if you just need to put your content into a PDF.

+This project uses ReportLab open-source PDF Toolkit.

 ## Getting Started